• Skip to main content

 • Lemon juice: Freshly squeezed lemon juice is key for that bright, tangy flavor.
 Adding a bit of lemon zest can enhance the citrus flavor even more.

-How to make Lemon Chicken Orzo Pasta
+How to make Lemon Chicken Orzo (step-by-step)

 A skillet is full of lemon chicken orzo pasta, garnished with sliced cherry tomatoes and basil.